zhenglinpan/AnitaDataset/README.md

 This is the official repository for the Anita Dataset.

 Anita Dataset is a professional cartoon keyframe collection that provides high-quality hand-drawings from various animators.
-The dataset contains 17,000+ keyframe of itermidiate format used at standards of modern animation industry, including 1080P `sketches`, `color` images and `compositions`.
+The dataset contains over 17,000 keyframes in intermediate formats used according to the standards of the modern animation industry, including 1080P `sketches`, `color` images and `compositions`.